Server data from the Official MCP Registry

 }From the project's GitHub README.

-A read-only CLI tool that:
+A read-only CLI tool that historically:

 Watch how to discover attack paths and generate fixes using natural language with Claude MCP.